psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## DH-Based KEM {#dhkem}

-Suppose we are given a KDF, and the following interface to a cyclic group `G` (and hash function `Hash`).
-Implementations of this interface based on the P-256, P-384 and the P-521 family of NIST curves as well as the Edwards25519 and Edwards448 curves can be found in {{ciphersuites}}.
+Suppose we are given a KDF, and the following interface to a cyclic group `G`.
+Implementations of this interface based on the P-256, P-384 and the
+P-521 family of NIST curves as well as the Edwards25519 and Edwards448 curves are described in in {{ciphersuites}}.

 * Data Types:
-  - element of field `F` : finite field of "scalars".
+  - element of field `F` : finite field of “scalars”.
-  - element of group `G` : additive group of "points" over `F`.
+  - element of group `G` : additive group of “points” over `F`.

 * Constants:
   - `B` : generator of group `G`
-  - `Nf` : length in bytes (rounded to nearest even integer) of encoding of a field element in `F`
+  - `Nf` : length in bytes (rounded to nearest even integer) of a field element in `F` encoded as a byte string
-  - `Np` : length, in bytes, of a point encoded as a byte string
+  - `Np` : length in bytes of a point encoded as a byte string
-  - `hLen` : length, in bytes, of hash function's output

 * Arithmetic Operators:
   - `+` : point/point addition : `G x G -> G`
   - `.` : scalar/point multiplication : `F x G -> G`
   - `++` : scalar/scalar addition : `F x F -> F`
   - `**` : scalar/scalar multiplication : `F x F -> F`
-  - `||` : string concatenation

 * Type Conversion Algorithms:
-  - `SerializePoint(a)` : converts point to string of `Np` bytes
+  - `SerializePoint(a)` : converts a point `a` to string of `Np` bytes
-  - `DeserializePoint(a_s)` : converts string of `Np` bytes to point Returns INVALID if the byte string does not convert to a valid point
+  - `DeserializePoint(str)` : converts a string `str` of length `Np` bytes to a point. (note: this function can raise an error if the byte string does not convert to a valid point)

 * Functions:
   - `sk_gen()`: returns a fresh uniform random secret key scalar